Drey780822/LifestyleSurvey/README.md

 # Lifestyle Preferences Survey

-A web application developed by **Thabang Drey Dikotope** for the **Tshimologong Software Development Internship 2025–2026** practical test.
+A web application developed for the **Tshimologong Software Development Internship 2025–2026** practical test.
 It collects lifestyle preference survey data, stores it in an in-browser SQLite database using WebAssembly, and presents analyzed results with interactive features.

 **Project Name**: Lifestyle Preferences Survey
 **Author**: Thabang Drey Dikotope